 To get the same nice, neat edge as Faye, just slip the first stitch of every row knitwise with the yarn in back.
 (When you’re changing colors, knit the first stitch instead of slipping it.)

-With a US #7 needle (or size required by you to acheive the correct gauge) and the first color, loosely cast on 130 stitches.
+With a US #7 needle (or size required by you to achieve the correct gauge) and the first color, loosely cast on 120 stitches.

-Knit every row until you have knit the entire skein (which should be 18-22 garter stitch "ridges" [1 ridge = 2 rows]).
+Knit every row until you have knit the entire skein (which should be about 4 inches).

-Switch to the second color at the beginning of the next row, and knit every row until you have knit the entire skein.
+Switch to the second color at the beginning of the next row, and knit every row until you have knit the entire skein (or until this stripe measures the same as the first stripe).

 Repeat with each color, making sure to always switch colors on the same side.